Learning of principles of persuasion techniques and their implementation is required literature for every marketing professional.

-Without going into if the ads are good or bad, or mediocre, we supplied some examples below that use these principles:
+Without going into if the ads are good or bad, or mediocre, we supplied some association principle advertising examples below:

 The ad addressed the user's pain points (razor burns, the possibility of painful treatment, etc.), which means that it understands what the user is going through; and then offered a solution (smooth skin without surgery).
 It also stated that the treatment or some aspect of it, probably a device, is FDA (Food and Drug Administration) approved, which increases the chances that the user will trust in the quality of the advertised service.

 The same clinic seems to not have their negative keyword section up to date.

 We are all far too familiar with the scarcity principle in our attempts to sell more on account of created urgency.
 As a marketing professional, you can see right through it, yet you must've failed to say "no" and skip the offer more times than you might want to admit.